 Access to education is a fundamental right irrespective of the child’s nationality.
 Accordingly, for the refugee and asylum seeker children receiving assistance from IOM, improving access to formal education and learning opportunities for children displaced from their homes is a top priority for IOM and its local government partners including mayor’s offices, local departments of education, and departments of social protection.

-IOM also supported community learning centers where adult migrant volunteers (including those with formal teacher training from their home countries) teach their younger counterparts.
+IOM also supported community learning centers where adult refugee volunteers (including those with formal teacher training from their home countries) teach their younger counterparts.
 Subjects instructed in these centers include language courses, mathematics, science, and social science.